Cookies

 Preparation of this accessibility statement

-This statement was prepared in Sept 2020.
-It was last reviewed on 23.09.2020.
-This website was last tested on 21.09.2020.
-These tests were carried out by the Parish Council clerk between May and September 2020.
+This statement was prepared in Sept 2020, and it was last reviewed on 16.02.2026.
+This website was last tested by Clive Parish Council on 13.02.2026.
 Future tests will be undertaken at least quarterly.

 We used this approach to decide on a sample of pages on the Clive Parish Council website.